alishawky212/Navigation_d/README.md

 ### Development Guidelines
 - **Action-Based Navigation**: Use sealed class actions for all navigation commands
-- **Coordinator Hierarchy**: Implement parent-child relationships with proper delegation
+- **Direct Implementation**: Implement base interfaces directly for cleaner code
-- **Interface Abstractions**: Use proper navigation interfaces for testability
+- **Coordinator Hierarchy**: Use parent-child relationships for nested flows
-- **ViewModel Integration**: Inject coordinators into ViewModels and use action-based commands
+- **ViewModel Integration**: Inject coordinators into ViewModels and use base interface types
 - **Preview Support**: Add preview support for all new composables
 - **Material 3 Theming**: Maintain consistent Material 3 theming across screens